remideboer/permutations_promenade/README.md

 For example, with only five programs standing in a line (abcde), they could do the following
 dance:

-s1, a spin of size 1: eabcd.
+s1, a spin of size 1: eabcd

-x3/4, swapping the last two programs: eabdc. pe/b, swapping programs e and b: baedc.
+x3/4, swapping the last two programs: eabdc

+pe/b, swapping programs e and b: baedc

-After finishing their dance, the programs end up in order baedc.
+After finishing their dance, the programs end up in order baedc

 You watch the dance for a while and record their dance moves (your puzzle input).
 In what order are the programs standing after their dance?